What is a food allergy?

 How is a food allergy treated?

-At this time, there is no medicine available to prevent food allergy.
-The goal of treatment is to avoid the food that causes the symptoms.
+At this time, no medicine is available to prevent food allergy.
+The goal of treatment is to stay away from the food that causes the symptoms.

-If you have a food allergy, you should carry and know how to give yourself an epinephrine shot to treat emergency reactions.
-People with food allergy must be prepared to treat any accidental ingestion of the foods that cause the allergic reaction.
+If you have a food allergy, you should carry with you and know how to give yourself an epinephrine shot to treat emergency reactions.
+You must be ready to treat any allergic reaction caused by accidentally eating a food you are sensitive to.

-There are medicines available to treat some symptoms of food allergy after the food has been eaten.
-These medications may relieve rhinitis symptoms, gastrointestinal symptoms, or asthma symptoms.
+Medicines are available to treat some symptoms of food allergy after the food has been eaten.
+These medicines may ease nose and sinus symptoms, digestive symptoms, or asthma symptoms.

-Right now, there is no allergy shot treatment approved for the treatment of food allergies.
-However, research is ongoing.
-Strictly avoiding the allergy-causing food is the only way to prevent a reaction.
+Right now, no allergy shot treatment is approved to treat food allergies.
+But research is ongoing.
+Strictly staying away from the allergy-causing food is the only way to prevent a reaction.

 Living with a food allergy